How to Overcome All Types of Joint Pain with AyurvedaDr. Surya Bhagwati

 Inflammation is a common occurrence as a precursor or symptom with degenerative joint disease, so many of the treatments above should also be used in case of chronic joint pain.
 As degenerative diseases develop over time and progressively deteriorate, treatment must address all of the underlying factors.
 Accordingly, diet, lifestyle, and herbal supplements play a critical role.

 When dealing with degenerative joint diseases that also involve the immune response, such as rheumatoid arthritis, herbal medications will often include ingredients with immunomodulatory properties as found in tulsi and Ashwagandha capsules.
 Ashwagandha is also important as a joint pain medication because studies have demonstrated anti-arthritic effects.

 Once again, the application of balms and oils is helpful, especially for pain relief.
-In addition to nirgundi oil, balms containing menthol and eucalyptus are known to reduce swelling and inflammation swiftly.
+In addition to Pain Relief Oil, balms containing menthol and eucalyptus are known to reduce swelling and inflammation swiftly.
 When these approaches are used together, it protects against and slows further degeneration of the joint.
 Other Ayurvedic therapies that are highly recommended include taila dhara, which is an oil pouring practice, and njavarakizhi, which is a type of Ayurvedic massage.